-Download the “Beyond Awareness Training” e-book from Proofpoint to learn more about how to change user behavior and build a sustainable security culture in your organization.
+Download the “Beyond Awareness Training” e-book from Proofpoint to learn more about how to change user behaviour and build a sustainable security culture in your organisation.

 Strong passwords are key to preventing breaches and data loss.
 Educate your people on password best practices with our Password Awareness Kit.